HomeLatest NewsGovTechPrime Minister Narendra Modi cautions against demonisation of Artificial Intelligence

 Register Now →

-The PM was speaking at the launch of ‘Bridgital Nation’, written by Tata Sons chairman N Chandrasekaran and , chief economist and head of policy advocacy at the Tata Group.
+The PM was speaking at the launch of ‘Bridgital Nation’, written by Tata Sons chairman N Chandrasekaran and , chief economist and head of advocacy at the Tata Group.
 She was earlier part of the Goldman Sachs team that coined the term ‘BRIC’ to describe the potential that Brazil, Russia, India and China held.

 He praised the book and said it represented “positivity, creativity, and constructive mindset” that was crucial for the fast growing aspirational India.